mmtk/mmtk-core/docs/tutorial/Tutorial.md

 *GC work (unit), GC packet*: A schedulable unit of collection work.

-*GC worker*: A worker that performs garbage collection operations (as required by GC work units).
+*GC worker*: A worker thread that performs garbage collection operations (as required by GC work units).

 *live*: An object that is reachable, and thus can still be accessed by other objects, is live/alive.